jpatrickdill/colorguard/docs/source/guide/quickstart.rst

 Bit Indexing
 ~~~~~~~~~~~~

-:class:`Bits` objects can also be indexed like strings or lists.
+:class:`Bits` objects can be indexed like strings or lists.

 .. code-block:: pycon